 - 1/4 cup unrefined cane sugar

 - 1/4 cup unrefined light brown sugar

 - 2 tbsp. more Lifeway Pumpkin Spice Kefir

 - Preheat oven to 425 degrees and line muffin pan with cupcake liners.

-- In a large bowl, mix together flour, baking soda, cinnamon, pumpkin pie spice, and salt until well combined. set aside.
+- In a large bowl, mix together the oat flour, baking soda, cinnamon, pumpkin pie spice, and salt until well combined. set aside.

-- In a medium bowl, whisk oil, sugars, pumpkin puree, applesauce, and Lifeway Vanilla Oat until well combined.
+- In a medium bowl, whisk the sugars, pumpkin puree, applesauce, and Lifeway Pumpkin Spice Kefir until well combined.